Rezaa13/Understanding-Tornado-Impacts-Through-Facebook-Conversations-A-Longitudinal-Study-Using-LLMs/README.md

 **Methodology:**
 ![Roadmap](https://github.com/user-attachments/assets/56bfde72-3c64-4e52-99cb-493942318a14)

+ I started with raw Facebook data.
+Then, I scrapped that and collected the texts and other entities in a database.
+I then leveled the data with OpenAI.
+After that I trained LLM models with a part of data.
+Observing that result I fine-tuned the LLM model and ran the rest of the data.
+That is how I could get a sentiment score for each post.

 Data Preprocessing:
 Step 1 was data preprocessing.
 I had the Facebook post of 4000 people in text format.
 Then, I scrapped, organized and stored those posts with the help of **Pandas and sql**.
 Following this, I processed all of the posts and organized them into an Excel file.
 I organized almost 23000 posts including participant numbers.
 I also stored other entities.(Likes, shares, replies).
 I converted the text file of every participant and stored it in Excel.
 The code file of this process 'Data_Extraction_p1'.
 Then I combined the extracted posts of every applicant and combined those to build a database.